ITAC6 Parallels Session Info

 by Ingvild Rømo Grande (Norway), Cecilie Haagensen (Norway)

-The session examines how stories can deposit from family clothes and photos and in turn into an art piece that connects cultural backgrounds beyond borders, and create bridges between the past, the “now” and the future.
+What are the hidden stories in a particular garment?
+This session explores how stories can reveal from family clothes and photos.
+The workshop connects cultural backgrounds beyond borders, and create bridges between the past, the “now” and the future.

-We would kindly ask each participant to bring one piece of inherited clothing from your grandparents’ generation to the session (for example a blouse, hat, shirt, scarf, dress, bra, etc..).
-Please bring your mobile phone to the workshop AND; login to the Instagram account before the workshop starts to get more information.
+We would kindly ask each participant to bring your mobile phone and one piece of garment from your grandparents’ generation (for example a blouse, hat, shirt, scarf, dress, bra, etc..).
+Please register to the Instagram account before the workshop starts to get more information.
 Username: historicalITAC6, Password: ITAC6OSLO.

 Re-intergration Through Artistic Engagement: